mangaki/mangaki/README.md

     psql mangaki
     # alter user django with password 'XXX';
     # grant all privileges on database mangaki to django;
+    # create extension if not exists pg_trgm;
+    # create extension if not exists unaccent;

 Lancer le serveur
 -----------------